crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 #### Psychological denial and confirmation bias
 * Things arousing painful emotions are sometimes subconsciously or consciously suppressed, even if avoidance turns out to be ultimately disastrous.
 * Denial is a way of maintaining psychological sanity in the face of dangers.
-Confirmation bias reinforces that denial as new information confirming previous beliefs are given preference.
-Over time, irrational and dangerous beliefs solidify
+* Confirmation bias reinforces that denial as new information confirming previous beliefs are given preference.
+Over time, irrational and dangerous beliefs solidify.

 </td>
 <td>🏗</td>